 - Click the Create a New Account.

 - This will open another page and will allow you to create a new account.
 You cannot use your temporary username that you used for your application.
 You need to create a new username and password.
 Also, you need your UFID.
 When you submitted your application online, you were given an 8-digit UFID.
 If you do not know your UFID and submitted your online application, contact graduate admissions and an admissions officer will give it to you.

 Financial Aid Opportunities

 The department offers a number of Graduate School Fellowship Awards each year to new Ph.D. students.
 This 4-year fellowship offers an approximately $30,000 annual stipend, plus tuition waiver and other benefits.

 Research and Teaching Assistantships

 The department offers a number of Research and Teaching Assistantships each year for new Ph.D. students.
-The assistantship offers students an approximately $20,000 stipend per year, plus tuition waiver and other benefits.
+The Teaching Assistantships offers students an approximate stipend of $29,000 per year, plus tuition waiver and other benefits.
 The Research Assistantships are at the discretion of the faculty.